Clinical Health Psychology

 We are a team of Clinical Psychologists providing a specialist clinical health psychology service to in-patients, outpatients, children, families and carers.
 We see people of any age who have a physical health problem, when psychological factors are affecting their emotional wellbeing, making their health worse or affecting their ability to receive medical treatment.

 Clinical Psychologists aim to reduce psychological distress and promote psychological and physical well-being.
 We have specialist doctoral training in the application of psychological principles to help understand and treat clinical problems.
-Our extensive training allows us to conduct detailed assessments and develop plans to help based on an individual understanding of someone's difficulties, rather than on a diagnosis alone.
+Our extensive training allows us to conduct detailed assessments and develop a plan to help based on an individual understanding of someone's difficulties, rather than on a diagnosis alone.

 There are a wide range of reasons that patients are referred to see a Clinical Psychologist.
 We see people across the lifespan, from birth to end of life care.
 Here we give some examples of why people might be referred to us.